olejessien/javascript/react/README.md

     const reservationItem = <ReservationCard />;
     ```

-    **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
+    **Component Naming**: Use the filename as the component name, in lowercase, with spaces replaced by hypens (-).
+For example, `reservation-card.jsx` should have a reference name of `ReservationCard`.
 However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
     ```javascript
     // bad
-    const Footer = require('./Footer/Footer.jsx')
+    const Footer = require('./footer/footer.jsx')

     // bad
-    const Footer = require('./Footer/index.jsx')
+    const Footer = require('./footer/index.jsx')

     // good
-    const Footer = require('./Footer')
+    const Footer = require('./footer')
     ```